Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Results Discussion

 \subsection{CHIME 450 MHz}

-CHIME observes in a somewhat sparse frequency range for cyclic deconvolution, as a small fraction of pulsars in our survey begin to exhibit scatter broadening towards the bottom of its band.
+CHIME observes in a somewhat sparse frequency range for cyclic deconvolution, as a small fraction of pulsars in our survey begin to exhibit scatter broadening toward the bottom of its band.
 Unfortunately, CHIME is not sensitive enough to take advantage of most of these sources.
-Additionally, due to its limited observing time of 10 minutes per source per day, this telescope would limited almost exclusively to analyzing recovered pulse broadening functions rather than full dynamic wavefields, as most pulsars would not be observable for a sufficient number of scintillation timescales to see well-resolved features in secondary spectra or secondary wavefields.
-Further minimizing this telescope's impact on cyclic spectroscopy, only one pulsar, PSR B1937+21, both passes our conservative cyclic merit threshold and is observed in the full deconvolution regime at 450 MHz.
+Additionally, due to its limited observing time of 10 minutes per source per day, CHIME would limited almost exclusively to analyzing recovered pulse broadening functions rather than full dynamic wavefields, as most pulsars would not be observable for a sufficient number of scintillation timescales to see well-resolved features in secondary spectra or secondary wavefields.
+Further minimizing CHIME's impact on cyclic spectroscopy, only one pulsar, PSR B1937+21, both passes our conservative cyclic merit threshold and is observed in the full deconvolution regime at 450 MHz.
 However, the unique observing program of CHIME does allow for an interesting opportunity: Since cyclic spectroscopy should be possible for PSR B1937+21 with CHIME, one could in principle run a long-term cyclically-deconvolved scattering delay analysis for this pulsar, with the daily cadence allowing for an unprecedented level of temporal detail.
 Additionally, one could make simultaneous measurements of scintillation bandwidth to constrain $C_1$, allowing for high temporal monitoring of this line of sight's scattering geometry and turbulence.
-The full histogram for all sources analyzed using this telescope-frequency combination are shown in Figure \ref{CHIME_hist}.
+The full histogram for all real sources analyzed using CHIME at 450 MHz is shown in Figure \ref{CHIME_hist}.
+Our simulations also predict that most, if not all, sources that pass the conservative threshold and are observable within the full deconvolution regime are already known for CHIME.
+An example realization from these simulations is shown in Figure \ref{CHIME_sim_hist}.
+Additionally, we find that CHIME would be a useful instrument for scintillation studies, with just under half (70) of its sources likely to have resolvable scintles that pass our S/N threshold.
+That being said, our simulations indicate that most, if not all, sources that could have detectable scintles at 450 MHz for CHIME have likely already been discovered.
+The scintle resolution prospects for all real sources with CHIME at 450 MHz are shown in Figure \ref{CHIME_scint_hist}, while an example realization for our simulated population is shown in Figure \ref{sim_CHIME_scint_hist}.